DANCE CLASS DESCRIPTIONS

 Characterized by the tapping sound that tap shoes make, tap is a rhythmic form of dance where dancers use their feet as their music.
 Tap can be set to music or danced a cappela, and in Rhythm Tap improvisation is often used.

-A style of dance that evolved from 'the street,' hip-hop is based on dance that stems from hip-hop music and culture.
 It combines intricate moves with different freestyle techniques, using the beats of music to dictate the choreography.
-A popular dance discipline for those with minimal dance training, hip-hop dance is widely known in pop culture and recognized for its entertainment value.
+A popular dance discipline, hip-hop dance is widely known in pop culture and recognized for its entertainment value.

-Combining many elements of modern dance and ballet, contemporary/lyrical is an athletic and expressive dance disciple.
+Combining many elements of dance and expressive dance disciple.
 For the more seasoned dancer, it focuses on technique, style, and emotion.
-Contemporary has recently become more popular, since being a featured style of dance on the Fox TV show, So You Think You Can Dance.

-A popular style of dance that emerged from hip-hop culture, break dancing is a technical style of street dance that is set to long periods of musical 'breaks.'
+Break dancing is a technical style of street dance that is set to long periods of musical 'breaks.'
 B-boys or B-girls are the technical terms for dancers who have mastered this discipline.
-Focused on power moves, freezes, and foot work, break-dancing takes rhythm and athleticism.
-It's a great supplement to hip-hop dance, but is distinctly different with its own style.
+Focused on power moves, freezes, and footwork, break-dancing takes rhythm and athleticism.

-This class focuses strictly on dance technique.
-Proper turns, body placement, pointed toes, higher kicks, better leaps, and more flexibility are all core components of this class.
+This class focuses strictly on turns, body placement, pointed toes, higher kicks, better leaps, and more flexibility are all core components of this class.
 This class is the perfect supplement for any ballet, jazz, or contemporary dancer.

 This class teaches fundamental acrobatic and tumbling moves & tricks that are performed on gymnastics mats.
 The goal for more advanced students is to be able to perform all moves & tricks without the assistance of mats.
 This class is strickly floor work and does not perform any gymnastics with bars, beams, etc. Class format will focus on building upper-body strength and flexibility, while acquiring valuable skills that will supplement any dance, cheerleading, or gymnastic routines.